The INTJ Personality

 - When it comes to romance, forget about your needs and requirements.
 The list you have made for your ideal partner most likely resembles an imaginary figure.
 No one is perfect in this life and you will end up either giving up the search or alienating all possible dates with your ruthless checklist of attributes.
 Forgetting your tastes in this area is the best action to take if you truly wish to love and be loved in return.
 Always seeking self-improvement may be taxing on your partner, and they may feel unloved due to it.

 - Sometimes being right isn’t of paramount importance.
 If you assess an argument or point to be irrational you will simply deny the advance and close up.
 This judgmental belief structure will lead you to be of a closed mind toward certain aspects of life.
 Allow people to be right in their own way once in a while in order to achieve more in the social realm.

 - You may tend to respond to conflict by seeking out logical steps to remedy it.
 However, this may not always be the best solution, especially in your personal life.
 With loved ones, you may need to respond by providing emotional support during the conflict.
-Always use your analysis skills to determine whether or not the situation requires an emotional response, as opposed to a logical one.
+Always use your analysis skills to determine whether the situation requires an emotional response, as opposed to a logical one.

 - Due to your extreme confidence in yourself, you may not respond well to criticism or when accepting blame; even when this is warranted.
 Always take criticism on board as it can help improve you, especially in social interactions.
 When you are rightfully blamed for doing something incorrect, do not look for excuses, or to put the blame on someone else.
 You should accept full responsibility and analyze where you went wrong.